scaryghost/KFStatsX/README.md

 Edit the KFStatsX.ini file to configure the mutator.
 Below are descriptions for the properties:

-    broadcastStats          Broadcast player and match statistics to a remote server serverPort              UDP port to the remote server is listening on serverAddress           Address of the remote server
+    broadcastStats          Broadcast player and match statistics to a remote server useV3Packets            Use version 3 of the udp stat packets serverPort              UDP port to the remote server is listening on serverAddress           Address of the remote server
     serverPwd               Remote server password